The Conference

 2. Participation in the fam trip is included in the Speakers’, Delegates’ and Press’ packages.

-3. Due to limited seats available, pre-registration is required to book your seat.
-Register here.
+3. Due to limited seats available, you are kindly requested to register your interest here.

 Organised by